-Hackers can impersonate as a reliable organization by spoofing the caller id of victims.
-By this process, fraudsters are able to make call to victims to seek their personal information such as account details, one-time password to indulge in cybercrime.
-For generating traffic, attackers use automated bots, which can brings high traffic loads.
+Hackers can impersonate a reliable organization by spoofing the caller id of victims.
+By this process, fraudsters are able to make a call to victims to seek their personal information such as account details, one-time passwords to indulge in cybercrime.
+For generating traffic, attackers use automated bots, which can bring high traffic loads.

-Compared to traditional telephony network, VoIP traffic is sent on the IP network without any kind of encryption.
+Compared to traditional telephony networks, VoIP traffic is sent on the IP network without any kind of encryption.
 As there is no encryption involve in traffic transmission, session sniffing becomes easier.

 Denial of Services (DoS)

-The Denial of Service attack is one of the biggest threat to VoIP Telephony.
-The main aim of the DDoS attack is to overload a system with too many requests, so that the system is forced to shut down.
+The Denial of Service attack is one of the biggest threats to VoIP Telephony.
+The main aim of the DDoS attack is to overload a system with too many requests so that the system is forced to shut down.
 In this process, the attackers move ahead to spoof their addresses and compromise other nodes (e.g., by Trojans).

 SIP Registration Attack